mrhavens/openmaint_docker/README.md

 sed -i 's/password=\"'$OLD_PASSWORD'"/password=\"'$NEW_PASSWORD'\"/' /usr/local/tomcat/conf/tomcat-users.xml
 ```

-Now, exit the container.
+Next, exit the container.
 ```
 exit
 ```

 You should now be back at the host server.
-Now restart the Tomcat container for the changes to take effect.
+Finally, restart the Tomcat container for the changes to take effect.
 ```
 docker restart $CONTINER_ID
 ```